ferdinraphael/hp-2025/scenes/scene-3.md

 She just wanted a normal Sunday — was that really too much to ask?

-Instead, she started talking about her conversation with Mrs. Bletchley and showed him a few of the posts she had curated of Dudley.
+Instead, she started talking about her conversation with Mrs Bletchley and showed him a few of the posts she had curated of Dudley.
 This seemed to settle him, and they had a very normal evening — something they were both quietly grateful for.

 After dinner, once Dudley had gone to sleep, Vernon settled in the living room to catch the late news, while Petunia cleaned the kitchen to keep it spotless.